unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 ####  How much memory is available per core and/or per node?
 The amount of memory available varies across the cluster.
 To determine how much memory each node has available use the 'pbsnodes' command.
 Roughly, you can safely use 4GB per core requested.
 You can request more memory but it may delay time spent in the queue.
-Rather than requesting all of the memory on a compute node you should leave a few GB to allow room for the operating system to run and to insure that you don't request too much memory for the node.
+Rather than requesting all of the memory on a compute node you should leave a few GB to allow room for the operating system to run and to ensure that you don't request too much memory for the node.

 #### How much memory can I use on the login node for compiling software?
-The login nodes have a total of 24GB of memory each.
-Each individual user is limited to 4GB and should only use the login node to compile software.
+The login nodes have a total of 24GB of memory each with each user limited to 4GB and should only be used to compile software or manage jobs.
 If you need more memory to compile your software then you do it in an [Interactive Job](glossary#interactive_job).

 **Note:** If you compile software on a compute node then you should take care to ensure that your software is compatable with all of the nodes in Katana.
 The most common thing to be aware of is using CPU extensions like AVX which vary from node to node.

 #### Why isn't my job making it onto a node even though it says that some nodes are free?
 There are three main reasons you will see this behavior.
 The first of them is specific to Katana and the other two apply to any cluster.